 4. Provide comfortable sitting

 Now that we have a great book selection and good lighting is time to talk about a comfortable sitting space for your kids’ reading nook.

-It is important to mention that the sitting arrangement depends entirely on the overall design you have in mind for your child’s reading space.
+It is important to mention that the seating arrangement depends entirely on the overall design you have in mind for your child’s reading space.

 Great Sitting Options for Kids

 Bean Bags are a great option for any kids’ space, especially a reading nook.
-Bean Bags aren’t only comfortable and cozy, but they are easy to move around and wash (especially if their cover is removable).
+Bean Bags aren’t only comfortable and cozy and easy to move around and wash (especially if their cover is removable).

-Kids-size sofas and recliners are also a popular option for kids’ reading rooms.
-Some even turn into a floor bed which is super fun and come with a removable cover for easy cleaning (like the example below).
+Kids-size sofas and recliners are also popular options for kids’ reading rooms.
+Some even turn into a floor bed which is super fun, and come with a removable cover for easy cleaning (like the example below).

 5. Use Comfortable Rugs

 Rugs are another important element in any reading space for children.
-Whether you are creating an elevated reading nook, such as a reading bookcase bench, or floor space such as a tent, rugs provide an additional reading area and help to better define the space.
+Whether you are creating an elevated reading nook, such as a reading bookcase bench, or floor space, such as a tent, rugs provide an additional reading area and help to define the space better.